Stuycs-K/final-project-8-bonug-chena/WORKLOG.md

 CLASS: Fixed merge conflicts and merged the working code to main, made it so that number are revealed when tile is pressed and flag methods workish.

 HOME: fixed bug where bottom row wasn't displaying the correct numbers, tried to add deflag method but does not work.

+## May 31
+Added deflag button and redid deflag since the original deflag was not working.
+Made a keypressed that reveals where are the mines are for the demo